LeToNode/Play2.0-CN-doc/javaGuide/tutorials/todolist/JavaTodoList.md

 For now we will use a simple in memory database using **H2**.
 No need to restart the server, refreshing the browser is enough to set up the database.

 We will use **EBean** in this tutorial to query the database.
-So you'll have to enable it in the `application.conf` file as well:
+So you’ll have to enable it in the `application.conf` file as well:

 ```
 ebean.default="models.*"
 ```

 By doing this we create an Ebean server connected to the `default` datasource, managing all entities found in the `models` package.
-Now it's time to transform our `Task` class to a valid EBean entity:
+Now it’s time to transform our `Task` class to a valid EBean entity:

 ```
 package models;